shaibs3/Guardz/README.md

 # Guardz - URL Content Aggregation Service

 A Go-based microservice that provides URL content aggregation functionality through a REST API.
-The service can fetch and aggregate content from multiple URLs with comprehensive security measures, parallel processing, and observability.
+The service can fetch and aggregate content from multiple URLs with comprehensive security measures, parallel processing, and observability
 ## Features

 - 🌐 **URL Content Aggregation**: Fetch content from multiple URLs in parallel